-Petitioner asserts that claims 1-4, 19-23, 27, 29, 44-46, and 61-63 would have been obvious over Bouevitch and Sparks.
+Petitioner contends claims 1-4, 17, and 22 would have been obvious over Bouevitch and Sparks.
 Pet.
-44-57.
-Petitioner provides a claim chart identifying how the references disclose the elements of each claim.
-Id. at 48-57.
+47-57.
+Petitioner provides a claim chart describing how Bouevitch and Sparks discloses each of the limitations of the claims.
+Id. at 51-57.
 Petitioner's contentions are supported by Dr. Ford.
 Ex.
-1037 ¶ 163-175.
+1037 ¶ 155-164.
 In summary, Petitioner relies on Bouevitch as disclosing the same features Petitioner contends Bouevitch discloses in the combination with Carr, as discussed above.
 Petitioner further relies on Sparks as disclosing a MEMS array with elements individually and continuously controllable in two dimensions to reflect channels and control power, as claimed.
-See Pet.
-45, 49-50; see also Ex.
+See Pet. at 47, 53; see also Ex.
 1006, 4:43-45 (describing an optical switch comprising arrays of MEMS capable of two axis movement).
 Specifically, Sparks discloses using movable micromirrors capable of two axes movement so that "each of the channels passing through the switch may be attenuated to whatever degree necessary to achieve the desired effect."
 Ex.
-1006, 2:30-35; 4:39-47.
+1006, 2:30-35, 4:39-47.

-7 Patent Owner provides no persuasive evidence of secondary considerations to support the patentability of claims of the '678 patent.
+7 Patent Owner provides no persuasive evidence of secondary considerations to support the patentability of claims of the '368 patent.

-Petitioner has shown, as discussed above and as supported by Dr. Ford, that Bouevitch discloses the "multiple fiber collimators, providing an input port . . . and a plurality of output ports," as recited by claim 1.
-Patent Owner does not dispute Petitioner's contention that Sparks and Bouevitch together disclose the remaining limitations of claims 1-4, 19-23, 27, 29, 44-46, and 61-63.
+Petitioner has shown, as discussed above and as supported by Dr. Ford, that Bouevitch discloses the input, output, and one or more other ports, as recited by claim 1.
+Patent Owner does not dispute Petitioner's contention that Sparks and Bouevitch together disclose the remaining limitations of claims 1-4, 17, and 22.
 Petitioner also has demonstrated that the rationale for the asserted combination of Bouevitch and Carr similarly applies to the combination of Bouevitch and Sparks.
 For example, Petitioner contends that a person of ordinary skill "would have been motivated to combine the two axis movable MEMS mirrors of Sparks in the COADM of Bouevitch based on the teachings of the references, common sense and knowledge generally available to a [person of ordinary skill], as the proposed combination would merely be substituting known elements to yield predictable results," and that "using the known two-axis mirrors of Sparks in the Bouevitch COADM entails nothing more than the use of known techniques to improve similar devices."
 Pet.
-45-46.
+48-49.

 Patent Owner disputes the sufficiency of the rationale provided in the Petition for the combination of Bouevitch and Sparks on the same bases Patent Owner argued with respect to the combination with Carr discussed above.
 PO Resp.
-23-36 (arguing that Petitioner's "proposed combinations (1) conflict with Bouevitch's principle of operation and (2) are based on nothing but impermissible hindsight," and "[a]s such, a [person of ordinary skill] would have had no reason to combine Bouevitch with either Carr or Sparks.").
+23-36 (arguing that Petitioner's "proposed combinations

+(1) conflict with Bouevitch's principle of operation and (2) are based on nothing but impermissible hindsight," and "[a]s such, a [person of ordinary skill] would have had no reason to combine Bouevitch with either Carr or Sparks.").
 For the reasons explained above, we are not persuaded by Patent Owner's assertion that the "intentional misalignment techniques taught by Carr and Sparks conflict with Bouevitch's optical design."
 Id. at 28.
-Nor are we persuaded that the motivation to combine Bouevitch and Sparks comes from the '678 patent and amounts to impermissible hindsight.
+Nor are we persuaded that the motivation to combine Bouevitch and Sparks comes from the '368 patent and amounts to impermissible hindsight.
 See PO Resp.
 31-36.
 As noted above, Bouevitch discusses "alignment problems" and concerns with "small temperature fluctuations."
 Ex.
 1002, 10:9-10, 64-65.
 Petitioner notes that Sparks also explains that the disclosed two-axis MEMS mirrors are fabricated to "carefully align the beams so as to ensure that the maximum possible input optical signal is received at the output of the switch" if desired.
 Pet.
 Reply 16 (quoting Ex.
-1006 at 4:42-47) (emphasis added)).
+1006, 4:42-47 (emphasis added)).